mtctx/Pluggable/README.md

 }

 dependencies {
-    // Core Pluggable library (assuming a coordinate like this) implementation("dev.mtctx.library:pluggable:1.0.0")
+    // Pluggable library
+    implementation("dev.mtctx.library:pluggable:1.0.0")

-    // Required for configuration serialization
+    // Required for configuration serialization, can also use any other serialization library as long as it supports Kotlinx Serialization implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.0") }
-    implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.0")
-}
 ```